cybrota/recaller/README.md

 recaller fs clean --clear            # Clear entire index recaller fs clean --dry-run          # Preview what would be cleaned
 ```

+> **🔄 Auto Re-indexing**: When you launch `recaller fs`, it automatically re-indexes all previously indexed directories to discover new files and folders that were added since the last indexing.
+This keeps your search results up-to-date without manual intervention.

 ### Configuration
 ```bash